JiayiChen05/Predicting-Loan-Payback/README.md

 ---

 ## Conclusion

-This project demonstrates a full ML workflow for tabular classification:
+This project demonstrates a complete machine learning workflow for tabular classification, including:
-- Rigorous preprocessing with pipelines
+- Robust preprocessing using pipelines
-- Multiple baseline and advanced models
+- Exploration of multiple baseline and ensemble models
-- Comparative evaluation
+- Consistent evaluation on a held-out validation set
-- Handling of class imbalance
+- Explicit handling of class imbalance
-- Production of probability-based predictions
+- Generation of probability-based predictions

-The use of pipelines ensures clean and reproducible experimentation, while multiple models provide insight into different modeling trade-offs.
-In this case, the Random Forest emerges as the strongest model, balancing predictive performance, robustness, and handling of complex patterns.
+The use of `sklearn` pipelines ensures clean and reproducible experimentation, while comparing multiple models highlights important trade-offs between simplicity, efficiency, and predictive performance.
+Overall, the Random Forest model demonstrates the strongest validation performance among the evaluated methods, particularly in terms of ROC-AUC.